chromaui/chromatic-docs/ci.md

 ## Configure CI

-Before we begin, make sure you set the `CHROMATIC_APP_CODE` environment variable when you run CI builds in your CI service's configuration.
+Before we begin, make sure you set the `CHROMATIC_PROJECT_TOKEN` environment variable when you run CI builds in your CI service's configuration.

 Integrate with popular CI tools like you would any other job.
 Run `npm run chromatic` to publish your Storybook.
 If [UI Test](test) or [Review](review) are enabled, it will return a non-zero exit code when there are changes.
 For example: